chamorajg/learned-data-augmentation/README.md

 # Learned Data Augmentation.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
-> Here is the [link](https://openai.com/blog/requests-for-research-2/) of the research problem statement.
+> Here is the [link](https://openai.com/blog/requests-for-research-2/) for the research problem statement.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 > #### To work on Tiny ImageNet dataset, dataset has to be downloaded using the command line.
 Here are the following steps: